 The building consists of two main floors with a mezzanine in between.
 The hall and tourist information desk will be on the lower floor where embarking passenger reception and check-in will take place; there will also be ample space for disembarking passenger luggage collection.
 The mezzanine will accommodate the VIP lounge and offices.
 The waiting area, embarking and disembarking passenger control area and disembarking area will be on the first floor.

-In response to the Getxo Town Council request, the port authority will provide the pier with 222 long-stay parking places destined for passengers beginning and ending their voyages in Getxo.
+The port authority will also provide the pier with 222 long-stay parking places destined for cruise passengers.
 These can also be used for residents when no cruise vessels berth.
 Another 31 places will be created for staff working at the terminal itself, of which eight will be for people with reduced mobility, as well as 10 for taxis and 40 for coaches.

 This year has seen an increase in cruise traffic arriving in Biscay through the Port of Bilbao.
 From April 5, when the first cruise vessel of the year docked, until November 3, with the arrival of the last, 51 vessels have called, an increase of 19%.
 A total of 85,071 passengers visited, 21% up on the previous year.
 The British account for 58% and the Americans 14% of the total passenger numbers.

-Pullmantur has opted for Bilbao as an embarkation/disembarkation port, with two calls from the Monarch; and it has also been the season when companies as P&O, Oceania, and TUI have consolidated their trust in Bilbao in terms of transit calls.
-There were also calls by vessels from Hurtigruten, Princess, Ponant Cruises, Silversea, Costa Cruceros, Crystal, Lindblad, Sea Cloud, Noble Caledonia, Holland America and Grand Circle.
+Pullmantur has opted for Bilbao as a turnaround port, with 2 calls from MS Monarch; and it has also been the season when companies as P&O, Oceania and TUI have consolidated their trust in Bilbao in terms of transit calls.
+There were also calls by vessels from Hurtigruten, Princess, Ponant, Silversea, Costa, Crystal, Lindblad, Noble Caledonia, Holland America, Grand Circle.